MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A reference to the last element of the string_view, which must be non-empty.
+A reference to the last element, which must be non-empty.

 ## <a name="basic_string_view"></a>  basic_string_view::basic_string_view

-Constructs a string_view that is empty, initialized by specific characters, or is a copy of all or part of another string_view object or C style (null-terminated) string_view.
+Constructs a string_view that is empty, initialized by specific characters, or is a copy of all or part of another string_view object or C style (null-terminated) string.

 ```cpp
 constexpr basic_string_view() noexcept;